-STPDIF31 - difficulty walking up 10 steps WLKDIF31 - difficulty walking 3 blocks MILDIF31 - difficulty walking a mile STNDIF31 - difficulty standing 20 minutes BENDIF31 - difficulty bending or stooping RCHDIF31 - difficulty reaching over head FNGRDF31 - difficulty using fingers to grasp
+STPDIF31 - difficulty walking up 10 steps

+WLKDIF31 - difficulty walking 3 blocks

+MILDIF31 - difficulty walking a mile

+STNDIF31 - difficulty standing 20 minutes

+BENDIF31 - difficulty bending or stooping

+RCHDIF31 - difficulty reaching over head

+FNGRDF31 - difficulty using fingers to grasp

+WLK3MO31 - expected to have difficulty with any of these activities for at least 3

+more months

 This series of questions was asked separately for each person whose response to WLKLIM31 was coded "Yes" (1).
 The series of questions was not asked for other individual family members whose response to WLKLIM31 was "No" (2).
 In addition, this series was not asked about family members who were less than 13 years of age, regardless of their status on WLKLIM31.
 These questions were not asked about deceased family members.
 In such cases (i.e., WLKLIM31 = 2, or age < 13, or PSTATS31 = 31), each question in the series was coded as "Inapplicable" (-1).
-Finally, if responses to WLKLIM31 were "Refused" (-7), "Don't Know" (-8), "Not Ascertained" (-9), or otherwise "Inapplicable" (-1), then each question in this series was coded as "Inapplicable" (-1).
+Finally, if responses to WLKLIM31 were "Refused" (-7), "Don't Know" (-8), "Not Ascertained" (-9), or otherwise "Inapplicable" (-1).

 Analysts should note that WLKLIM31 was asked of all household members, regardless of age.
-For the subsequent series of questions, however, persons less than 13 years old were skipped and coded as "Inapplicable".
+For the subsequent series of questions, however, persons less than 13 years old were skipped and coded as "Inapplicable."
 Therefore, it is possible for someone aged 12 or less to have a code of "Yes" (1) on WLKLIM31, and also to have codes of "Inapplicable" on the subsequent series of questions.

-For Rounds 5 (Panel 5) and 3 (Panel 6), the corresponding filter question was WLKLIM53.
+For Rounds 5 (Panel 6) and 3 (Panel 7), the corresponding filter question was WLKLIM53.
 The series of questions for which WLKLIM53 served as a filter is as follows: